-All new, full-time students are required to live on campus unless they commute from their parent’s or guardian’s home or have special permission from the Director of Residence Life.
+All new, full-time, first-year students are required to live on campus unless they commute from their parent’s or guardian’s home or have special permission from the Director of Residence Life.
 All students who will be living on campus must:

 On-campus housing is available for 1100-plus students.
 The majority of the rooms are double occupancy; designated triples are in Babcock Hall.
 New students will be assigned to all halls.